guoyu07/laratabs/readme.md

 If you need to send data to the views pass an associative array as the second parameter, just like you would when returning a view.

 If you want to override the global config file for a specific set of tabs, pass an associative array as the third parameter.
+Other than the config options you can also display a subset of tabs.
+To do so, pass an array of tabs using the `only` or `except` key.

 IMPORTANT: if you are using the blade syntax with Laravel 5 you need to use the HTML echo syntax, otherwise the HTML will be escaped and echoed as text.